-Cornwall Council offers short term, low interest loans for properties that have been empty/unused for at least one year.
+Cornwall Council offers short term, low interest loans for properties that have been empty/unused for at least six months.
 Loans are used to facilitate repairs/renovation/conversion of properties to a habitable standard in compliance with decent home standards and the Cornwall Rental Standard.

-Loans are available for properties which are either existing residential or are to become residential.
-This includes existing single dwellings, single dwellings being sub divided to create additional units of accommodation, non-residential buildings which have achieved planning permission for the creation of residential units, and for unused spaces in buildings such as above retail businesses.
-The more units of accommodation refurbished/created the, the more the amount of loan owners are able to apply for.
+Loans up to £60,000 are available for single dwellings and up to £210,000 where a project involves multiple units of accommodation.
+Properties that can potentially benefit include existing single dwellings, single dwellings being sub-divided to create additional units of accommodation, non-residential buildings which have achieved planning permission for the creation of residential units, and unused spaces in buildings such as above commercial premises.
+The more units of accommodation refurbished/created the greater the loan amount available.

-Loans are secured by way of placing a legal charge on the empty/unused property, or another property which has sufficient equity.
-There are no monthly repayments to make and the loan is repaid in full on the sale of the property/properties or within 3 months of the completion of works if the owner is retaining ownership.
+Loans are secured by way of first or second legal charges on the empty/unused properties, or other properties which have sufficient equity.
+There are no monthly repayments to make and loans are repaid in full on the sale of properties or within 3 months of the completion of works if owners are retaining ownership.